 Why this work matters

-The HRC provides archivists and historians almost endless opportunities for research.
+The Heritage and Research Center provides archivists and historians almost endless opportunities for research.
 The research library holds more than 20,000 books, periodicals, theses and dissertations, early superintendent reports, unpublished manuscripts, newspaper clippings, brochures, reports, and audiovisual materials.

 - Early Native American artifacts, such as 11,000-year-old projectile points